Summit Public Schools (Charter school operator): Schools

-Prior schools included Summit Rainier in East San Jose, CA (closed in June 2020) and Summit Denali in Sunnyvale, CA (closed in June 2023).
+Prior schools included Summit Rainier in East San Jose, CA (closed in June 2020), Summit Denali in Sunnyvale, CA (closed in June 2023), Everest Public High School in Redwood City, CA (closed in June 2025), and Summit Olympus in Tacoma, WA (closed in June 2025).

 Summit Learning

 The pedagogy employed at Summit schools, dubbed "Summit Learning," is a personalized, project-based learning (PBL) curriculum that puts students "in charge" of their own learning.

 Courses are built around projects done at students' own paces instead of traditional coursework modules, and teachers focus their energy on tutoring individual students as many grading functions are automated.